danomatika/ofxLua/README.markdown

 You also need to include the static library xcode project for the lua and luabind libraries:
 <pre>
-openFrameworks/addons/ofxLua/lib/ofxLuaStaticLib.xcodeproj
+# mac os
+openFrameworks/addons/ofxLua/lib/luabind.xcodeproj
+# or ios
+openFrameworks/addons/ofxLua/lib/luabind-ios.xcodeproj
 </pre>

 Finally you need to include the header and library search paths required by luadbind.
 The provided static library xcode project includes the `/usr/local/lib` and `/usr/local/lib` search paths (as used by the Homebrew package manager) to the luabind static lib target.
 You'll need to change these if Boost is installed to a different dir.

 For iOS, you can simply use the included boost.framework in lib/boost/osx.
 Drag and drop the file form the Finder onto your XCode project tree under addons/ofxLua.

-Note, you will need to manually clean and rebuild the ofxLuaStaticLib project between builds of different Target architectures (ie between OSX and iOS).
-If they aren't rebuilt, linking will fail.

 Instructions:

 * right click and create a new group "ofxLua"
 * create a subgroup in ofxLua called "src"
 * drag the *.h and *.cpp files in ofxLua/src into the src subgroup (do not add the lua or luabind folders)
-* drag the ofxLua/ofxLuaStaticLib xcode project into the ofxLua/src subgroup, make sure the checkbox is checked for your project target in the add dialog box
+* drag the `ofxLua/lib/luabind` or `ofxLua/lib/luabind-ios` xcode project into the ofxLua/src subgroup, make sure the checkbox is checked for your project target in the add dialog box
-* drag the 2 libs under the ofxLuaStaticLib reference you just added into the Link Binary with Libraries under your project app target
+* Xcode3: drag the 2 libs under the ofxLuaStaticLib reference you just added into the Link Binary with Libraries under your project app target
+* Xcode4: under Target->Build Phases, add the static lib project to Target Dependencies and both the lua and luabind libs to Link Binary with Libraries
 * under Targets->YourApp->Build->Header Search Paths (make sure All Configurations and All Settings are selected) add `../../../addons/ofxLua/src/luabind` and the path to the Boost headers
 * under Targets->YourApp->Build->Library Search Paths (make sure All Configurations and All Settings are selected) add the path to the Boost headers